 Like California, Vermont is a historically permissive state that codified its permissive rules into law.
-Effective in 2018, Vermont law expressly authorizes gestational surrogacy agreements.
-Prior to this, surrogacy agreements in Vermont were governed by dicta in the Vermont Supreme Court's decision in Baker v.
+Vermont law has expressly authorized gestational surrogacy agreements since 2018.
+Prior to this, surrogacy agreements in Vermont were governed by dicta from the Vermont Supreme Court's decision in Baker v.
 State.
 Baker affirmed same-sex marriage as a state constitutional right.
-In doing so, the court rejected the State's policy argument that affirming same-sex marriage could complicate the law governing reproductive technologies, noting that Vermont does not prohibit the donation of sperm or the use of technologically assisted methods of reproduction.
+In doing so, the court rejected the State's policy argument that affirming same-sex marriage could complicate the law governing reproductive technologies, noting that "Vermont does not prohibit the donation of sperm or the use of technologically assisted methods of reproduction."
 The language in Baker was expansive, but it held no precedential value.
-Accordingly, until the new law took effect, Vermont was slightly less permissive than California-not for scope but for stability.
+Accordingly, until the new law took effect, Vermont was slightly less permissive than California-not for scope, but for stability.